bindrap/BookDownloader/README.md

 **Book: Download failed**
 - The file might be temporarily unavailable, try again later

+**Book: 401 Unauthorized error from Internet Archive**
+- This is caused by network restrictions (common at work/school)
+- Corporate firewalls often block direct downloads from archive.org
+- **Solutions**:
+  - Try at home or on a different network
+  - Try Project Gutenberg books instead (they often work better through firewalls)
+  - Example: `python3 downloader.py --book "Pride and Prejudice"`
+  - Project Gutenberg specializes in classic public domain literature

 **Manga: Binary not found**
 - Make sure you're in the BookDownloader directory when running scripts

+**Manga: Search returns no results**
+- Check if your network is blocking manga sites (common at work/school)
+- Look at the error messages to see which sites are blocked vs. just no results
+- Try using `--url` with a direct manga link instead of search
+- Try on a different network (home WiFi, mobile hotspot)

 **Manga: Download failed**
 - Check if the URL is correct and points to a series page (not a chapter)
 - Verify the site is supported: `python3 downloader.py --manga --list`
 - Try a different manga site if the current one is not working
 - Some sites may be temporarily down or blocking automated downloads
+- Your network may be blocking the manga site

 **Manga: 404 errors or "No chapters found"** when using `--language`
 - The manga may not have the language you requested available